open-company/open-company-web/README.md

 > **Note:** Alternatively you may try using `boot dev` instead of
 > these two commands.
 This requires [boot](http://boot-clj.com) to be
 > installed on your system.
+(Consider this alpha.)

 If you've done it right, you'll have 4 terminal sessions running: API, Auth, Figwheel, and Sass.